VilleNyrhila/FinnishKanji/README.md

 **Neither is this a translation machine.**
 This project does not take text in Chinese or other language and output a translation into Finnish or other language.
 That sort of a program is fundamentally different to what is provided here.
-No, what this project and disclosed program does is provide a hypothetical _"traditional Finnish pronunciation"_ of Chinese characters in a way that is fundamentally equivalent to the very real traditional borrowed pronunciations of Chinese characters in Japanese and Korean.
+No, what this project and enclosed program does is provide a hypothetical _"traditional Finnish pronunciation"_ of Chinese characters in a way that is fundamentally equivalent to the very real traditional borrowed pronunciations of Chinese characters in Japanese and Korean.